ploomber/soopervisor/doc/tutorials/aws-lambda.rst

 explain the --guided thing and add some link

-you must be authenticated to use lambda, s3 and cloudformation
+you must be authenticated to use lambda, s3, and CloudFormation

 About ``template.yaml``
 -----------------------

-To deploy to Lamnda, AWS requires a ``template.yaml`` file to specify your serverless application.
+To deploy to Lambda, AWS requires a ``template.yaml`` file to specify your serverless application.
 A sample file that configures an API Gateway is provided, but you may need to edit it for your application.
 `Click here to learn more <https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html>`_.